-That Council write to the member for Gorton, the Hon Brendan O'Connor MP thanking him for advocating for federal funding needed for the upgrade to the Western Highway between Caroline Springs and Melton.
+Should the motion be resolved, the Advocacy Unit will draft a letter for the Mayor to sign on behalf of Council thanking the Hon.
+Brendan O'Connor MP, for advocating for federal funding of the Western Freeway between Caroline Springs and Melton.